markosiilak/790823745/README.md

 - **Server State**: Tasks stored in JSON file, loaded via API URLs
 - **Client State**: Managed via React hooks (useState, useCallback, useMemo)
-- **Optimistic Updates**: When editing or adding subtasks, the table updates immediately for a smoother and more pleasant user experience – saving happens in the background (inline editing)
+- **Optimistic Updates**: When editing or adding subtasks, the timeline updates immediately for a smoother and more pleasant user experience – saving happens in the background (inline editing)
+- **Timeline State**: Zoom level and scroll position managed locally in the Timeline component

+### Timeline Interaction

+The timeline provides several ways to interact:
+- **Zoom**: Hold Ctrl/Cmd/Alt and scroll mouse wheel to zoom in/out (0.5x to 3x)
+- **Pan**: Hold Shift and scroll mouse wheel to pan horizontally
+- **Edit Task**: Click on any task bar to open the edit dialog
+- **Scroll Sync**: Scrolling the sidebar automatically scrolls the timeline canvas and vice versa

 ## Running the Application